thiagocapuano/waves-documentation/en/blockchain/alias.md

 > A created alias cannot be deleted

-A length of an alias can be from 4 to 30 characters inclusive.
+The length of the name of an alias can be from 4 to 30 characters inclusive.

 The following characters are allowed in the name of an alias: